A little paper zine, full of articles for you to read in your cabin.

 What people think

-- I take mine to a cafe, and leave my phone at home.
-If I take the phone it takes two hours to read, without it it takes an hour.
-If I try reading long articles on the Pocket app, I don’t know how long it would take, I always get distracted!
+I take mine to a cafe, and leave my phone at home.
+If I take the phone it takes two hours to read, without the phone it takes an hour.
+If I try reading long articles on the Pocket app, I don't know how long it would take, I always get distracted!
 Ben, developer.

 1 hour ⏳📖 $10